Eleme people: Society

 Eleme is traditionally an agricultural society, with farmers travelling out to farms situated around the villages, though the emergence of white-collar jobs and the industrial activities going on in modern-day Eleme tend to shift the paradigm.

 Crops include yams, cassava, oil palm fruit, fluted pumpkin, and bitter-leaf.
-In traditional Eleme society, the crops cultivated were primarily used to sustain the family(subsistence farmin)), but each family also typically traded their excess crops at one of the town markets.
+In traditional Eleme society, the crops cultivated were primarily used to sustain the family (subsistence farming), but each family also typically traded their excess crops at one of the town markets.
 Family members who were employed outside of the agricultural industry still farmed their land as a supplementary income.
 Farmworkers were usually women and hired labourers.
 A trend that has remained typical of the agricultural workforce in Eleme.
 The men sometimes helped their women with farming.

 Eleme has two districts: the Nchia and the Odido, with same language but varying dialect.
 With inter-marriages and mixture, both dialects have gradually merged.
 Though those from the odido still speak the correct dialect.